zopefoundation/zc.relation/src/zc/relation/tokens.rst

 Introduction and Set Up
 =======================

-This document assumes you have read the introductory README.txt and want to learn a bit more by example.
+This document assumes you have read the introductory README.rst and want to learn a bit more by example.
 In it, we will explore a more complicated set of relations that demonstrates most of the aspects of working with tokens.
 In particular, we will look at joins, which will